Andrea-de-Varda/SemanticScape/README.md

 SemanticScape is effective in capturing human explicit intuitions on semantic and visual similarity, relatedness, analogical reasoning, and several semantic and visual implicit processing measurements.

 ## Model
-Our model is based on an abstraction over the distributional statistics of the objects' locations in natural images.
-Our model is trained on [Visual Genome](https://link.springer.com/article/10.1007/s11263-016-0981-7), a dataset specifically designed to foster AI research in cognitive tasks.

-We start by localizing the objects in the images as the centroid of the parallelogram of its bounding box.
-Starting from these coordinates, we calculate all the pairwise distances between the objects in the image (see the figure below).
-We then constructed a squared Euclidean distance matrix between all the object pairs coordinates.
-All the matrix entries corresponding to objects in the VG vocabulary that were not present in $v$ were set to 0.

 <p align="center">
 <img src="https://github.com/Andrea-de-Varda/SemanticScape/blob/main/figures/img_with_net.png?raw=true" width="480" height="400">
 </p>

+Our model is based on an abstraction over the distributional statistics of the objects' locations in natural images.
+Our model is trained on [Visual Genome](https://link.springer.com/article/10.1007/s11263-016-0981-7), a dataset specifically designed to foster AI research in cognitive tasks.

+We start by localizing the objects in the images as the centroid of the parallelogram of their bounding box.
+Starting from these coordinates, we calculate all the pairwise distances between the objects in the image (see the figure above).
+We thus construct a squared Euclidean distance matrix between all the object pairs coordinates.
+We convert distances to ranks, and decompose the matrix through Singular Value Decomposition.